materialknight/narrow-d-react/README.md

 ## Installation

-You can install NarrowD from the [Chrome Web Store](https://chromewebstore.google.com/detail/narrowd/lldlnefpmdemkflnodmcpfabibaccogh).
+You can install NarrowD from the [Chrome Web Store](https://chromewebstore.google.com/detail/narrowd/lldlnefpmdemkflnodmcpfabibaccogh) or the [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/narrowd/mpjgbneoadkmjdbanpmahnenfbifkkan).

 ## The main feature - WEB SEARCH FILTER

 **Useful if you have a favorite set of sites to look for documentation, news, tutorials, articles, recipes, etc., or if you want to ignore sites with bad content that appear among the first search results.**

-You can create site lists to filter NarrowD's web search results.
+You can instruct your search engine to look for results only in the sites you want.
 How so?

 You can add the site you're currently in to a list in NarrowD (if you do, NarrowD's icon will become green).
 You may create many lists, but the popup will only show one at a time, this is the "active list".
 A list can be in 1 of 2 modes: inclusive (green) or exclusive (red) (you can change the mode at any time).